-Another field of application that requires multipoint data exchange are smart buildings.
-Wireless networking is at the core of many building automation systems, allowing seemless communication between various subsystems and services such as heating, ventilation and air conditioning (HVAC), access control and security, sanitation and waste management, smart metering and other.
+Wireless networking is at the core of many building automation systems, allowing seamless communication between various subsystems and services such as heating, ventilation and air conditioning (HVAC), access control and security, sanitation and waste management, smart metering and other.
 Such applications often require superb radio sensitivity as the signal is heavily attenuated by walls and ceilings.